 Spjork: But like after it was a pretty quick talk and she was like whatever and if that’s what your tea is Momma, go ahead and do it.

-Spjork: My grandma loves that I do it because she’s just happy that I’m performing again and I used to love it.
-Although, she wants me to perform like my own original songs and not like lip sync songs.
+Spjork: My grandma loves that I do it because she’s just happy that I’m performing again and I used to do it in high school and she knows I used to love it.
+Although she wants me to perform my own original songs, and not just lip sync songs.

 Makenzie: So I’m just curious, how old is your grandma?

 Spjork: Oh uhmm.. *laughs* I am so bad at uh, ages.

 Makenzie: That’s okay!
 I was just curious like a general range.